-Regardless what you are cleaning be it janitorial, air duct or windows and doors, make sure you remain accountable throughout the process.
+Regardless of what you are cleaning be it janitorial, air duct or windows and doors, make sure you remain accountable throughout the process.

-Lack of concentration could cause you to break expensive household items, which may result in permanent loss of a regular client.
+Lack of concentration could cause you to break expensive household items, which may result in the permanent loss of a regular client.

 Remember, it’s always the routine that drives a continuous workflow in a company year after year.
-Although the system will eventually get mundane but it has to be practiced religiously for growth.
+Although the system will eventually get mundane it has to be practiced religiously for growth.

 The initial phase of a cleaning business might tempt you to lower the service charges to land more cleaning contracts.

 Instead of compromising on fees, the better option would be to deliver better service quality, which leads to better reviews from clients.

 Work for reviews first, then the reviews will be working for you in the long run.

 Check out our pricing structure for regular/monthly cleaning contracts.

 At the end of the day, your cleaners will be doing the cleaning for you; therefore, pay them well enough so they remain motivated.